 The bond must stay active for the life of your registration.
 Union County registration runs by calendar year and renews annually — we track it and notify you 60 and 30 days out so your filing never lapses mid-season.

-$275 flat, five-minute application, bond often issued in the same sitting.
+Start the application →$100 flat, no credit review, bond often issued in the same sitting.
 Free until issued.